The True Cost of Pet Ownership

 Unexpected medical expenses for your pet

 Pet insurance is one of the most important financial decisions you can make if you decide to bring a pet into your home.
-Pet insurance costs a little — $6 to $155 a month — but can save you thousands of dollars the first time you use it.
+Pet insurance costs range widely depending on coverage, but can save you thousands of dollars the first time you use it.
 Every pet owner is likely to require some type of emergency care for their pet at some point in the pet’s life.

 Your job is to make sure the pet insurance plan you purchase is the one that serves your needs best.
 Compare options and see which one works best for you and your budget.